saminiir/saminiir.github.io/_drafts/2016-01-17-establish-your-cryptographic-identity.markdown

 Using GPG[^2], the OpenPGP-compliant[^3] cryptographic software suite, you are able to prove your identity online and that of others.
 The principle behind this is called the web of trust[^4], where users of OpenPGP-compatible software sign each others public signatures (keys) after having verified their identity.
 This is in contrast to X.509[^5], where a Certificate Authority, CA, is the sole party establishing the authenticity of users.

-So in a way, PGP adheres more to the open source philosophy of decentralized, bazaar-like functions.
-Plus, the story of PGP is pretty bad-ass[^9].
+So in a way, PGP adheres more to the open source philosophy of decentralized mode-of-operation.
+Plus, [the story of PGP](https://en.wikipedia.org/wiki/Pretty_Good_Privacy#Criminal_investigation) is pretty bad-ass.

 In this tutorial, we'll refer to the OpenPGP specification as "PGP" and "GPG" as the free software implementation by the GNU Project.

-TODO: Downsides of both OpenPGP and X.509 http://openpgp.org/technical/whybetter.shtml

 # Using GPG

 Creating and managing PGP keys is not a straightforward matter.
 Many approaches exist and if you are a whistleblower, this tutorial probably does not meet your security standards.
 In fact, if there's a chance you'll be captured, tortured, or killed for the information you'll encrypt, stop reading this tutorial and pray for the best.
-You obviously don't know what you're doing.
+You are doing it wrong.

 For others, I think this tutorial serves as a suitable middle ground for the pragmatic daily usage of PGP.

-TODO: Difference between C, S, E

-TODO: Explain actual impact of Web of Trust

 # Creating the master key